vitoron13/app-fitness/Readme.txt

-João pediu dinheiro pro agiota
+João ganhou a aposta com o dinheiro do agiota